techbysj/justfittz/README.md

 ## About

 This project is a fully responsive Nike fake store app, beautifully styled with Tailwind CSS.
-It provides a user-friendly interface for browsing Nike products and includes basic sign-up and sign-in functionality using local storage.
+It provides a user-friendly interface for browsing Sports products and includes basic sign-up and sign-in functionality using local storage.

 ## Features

 - Stunning and responsive user interface crafted with Tailwind CSS.
-- Browse and view Nike products.
+- Browse and view Sports products.
 - Basic sign-up and sign-in functionality using local storage for user authentication.

 ## Technologies Used